Averging, Filtering and Low Passing Data¶

 Text(0, 0.5, 'm')

 One approach is a 24-hour boxcar average.
 A boxcar average is moving window average, that puts equal weight in all the points in the window.
-This is not the same as a daily average because the output is defined/recalculated at each the original 15min points.
-There is no way to center a 24 hour average so that it is centered perfectly, because there are an even number of samples in 24 hours.
+This is not the same as a daily average because the output is defined/recalculated at each of the original 15min points.
+There is no way to center a 24 hour average so that it is centered perfectly, because there are an even number of samples.
 The fact that odd numbers are needed for a centered filter may be unintuitive, but just think of your hand – there is only a middle finger because you have an odd number of fingers.

 A true daily average results in one value per day.
-Pandas can do this with df.resample('D').mean()
+Pandas can do this with df.resample('d').mean()

 operations) that will help you specify a minimum number of data.